The Academic Word List and IELTS writing

 Exercises on the headwords in each sublist

 Please note that this is a work in progress.
-That means I’m still working on it.
-Scheduled end date is December 2015.
-Also note that some of the links here will only take to you exercises and not complete lessons.
+That means I’m still working on it. so, note that some of the links here will only take you to your exercises and not complete lessons.

 The complete list of AWL words